 RPA's mission is to foster, promote and support high quality restorative practices and services that are relevant and meaningful across diverse cultures and have the potential to enhance the lives of individuals and communities.
 RPA will continue to develop and enhance its range of services within the Justice sector, as well as extending its field of operations more comprehensively into other sectors such as education, environment and health.

 RPA operates within the same value set of the core restorative practices values:

 Mike Hinton - General Manager

-Chris Rutledge - Board Member
+Chris Rutledge - Board Chairperson